numpy/numpy/doc/source/reference/c-api.array.rst

     .. c:var:: NPY_ARRAY_ENSUREARRAY

-        Make sure the result is a base-class ndarray or bigndarray.
-By default, if *op* is an instance of a subclass of the bigndarray, an instance of that same subclass is returned.
+        Make sure the result is a base-class ndarray.
+By default, if *op* is an instance of a subclass of ndarray, an instance of that same subclass is returned.
 If this flag is set, an ndarray object will be returned instead.

     .. c:var:: NPY_ARRAY_FORCECAST